 In March 2020, the WHO declared a global pandemic attributable to the outbreak and continued spread of COVID-19 that has had a significant impact throughout the global economy.
-In connection with the mitigation and containment procedures recommended by the WHO, the CDC and as imposed by federal, state, and local governmental authorities, including shelter-inplace orders, quarantines and similar restrictions, the Company implemented a variety of procedures to protect its employees, third-party business partners, and customers.
+In connection with the mitigation and containment procedures recommended by the WHO, the CDC and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, the Company has implemented a variety of procedures to protect its employees, third-party business partners, and customers.
 The Company continues to provide essential products and services to its customers in a safe and reliable manner, and will continue to do so in compliance with mandated restrictions presented by each of the markets it serves.
-The Company continues to evaluate and react to the potential effects of a prolonged disruption and the continued impact on its results of operations.
+The Company continues to evaluate and react to the effects of a prolonged disruption and the potential of continued impact on its results of operations.
 These items may include, but are not limited to: the financial condition of its customers; decreased availability and demand for its products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; delays related to current and future projects; commodity price volatility and supply chain constraints; and the effects of government stimulus efforts including tax legislation in response to COVID-19.
-While COVID-19 continues to impact the global economy, the Company cannot predict the duration or magnitude of the outbreak and the total effects on its business, financial position, results of operations, liquidity or cash flows at this time.
+The Company cannot predict the duration or magnitude of the pandemic and the total effects on its business, financial position, results of operations, liquidity or cash flows at this time.